DIZETECH/SWAC-TOOL/README.md

 ## 🌐 About the Developer

-This plugin is developed and maintained by [Dizetech](https://dizetech.in) — a trusted leader in:
+This Free plugin is developed and maintained by [Dizetech](https://dizetech.in) — a trusted leader in:

 - 🔹 **Custom WordPress Plugin Development**
 - 🔹 **WooCommerce Integration**